wrnash1/LifeSim/README.md

 Contributing

 We welcome contributions from the community.
 Please feel free to fork the repository, make changes, and submit pull requests.
-Remember to replace your_username with your actual GitHub username.

 Let's build a vibrant and immersive virtual world together!